 On these mornings all monies will be donated to the charity - donations of cake always welcome.

-Annual Report (February 2020)
+Annual Report (March 2023)

 This group meets once a month in Café Mosaic and is NHS led.
 It provides support for people who have Parkinson’s and their carers and is very well attended by approximately 25 people.
 It is a valuable service for those who attend in a friendly, relaxed café environment.